SexChrLab/XYalign/docs/usage.rst

 "Recommendations for Incorporating XYalign into pipelines" above) using the same output directory for all samples.
-One can then quickly concatenate results (we recommend starting with bootstrap results) and plot them to look for clustering of samples.
+One can then quickly concatenate results (we recommend starting with bootstrap results) and plot them to look for clustering of samples (see the XYalign publication for examples of this).

 Analyzing arbitrary chromosomes
 -------------------------------

-Currently, XYalign requires a minimum of two chromosomes for BAM_ANALYSIS and CHARACTERIZE_SEX_CHROMS (an "autosome" and an "x chromosome").
-A third ("y chromosome") chromosome is required for PREPARE_REFERENCE and REMAPPING (and therefore, the full pipeline as well).
+Currently, XYalign requires a minimum of three chromosomes (an "autosome", an "x chromosome", and a "y_chromosome").
 These chromosomes, however, can be arbitrary.
 Below, we highlight two example cases: looking for evidence of Trisomy 21 in human samples, and running the full XYalign pipeline on a ZW sample (perhaps a bird, squamate reptile, or moth).